shsingh844/portfolio/README.md

 ## About
 A **Full Stack Developer** with 3+ years of experience building production applications and scalable infrastructure.
 Currently pursuing a Doctorate in Business Administration with a focus on Business Intelligence & Data Analytics.

-**Available for full-time opportunities in AI/ML engineering and full-stack development roles.**
+**Available for full-time opportunities in AI/ML engineering and full-stack development roles in India and UK.**

 ## Features